kaikicamilo/motion-tokenizer-benchmark/README.md

 vocabulary and the same training recipe; only the quantizer changes.

 This repository contains **code only**.
-Datasets, evaluator weights, checkpoints and result tables are not included — the paper's numbers are reproduced by running the scripts below.
+Datasets, evaluator weights, checkpoints and result tables are not included, the paper's numbers are reproduced by running the scripts below.

 ## Layout